TypQxQ/Sigenergy-Home-Assistant-Integration/README.md

 Release date: 2024-07-24
 ```

-## 7. Status and future work
-1. Energy consumption differs from the app but maybe in a good way?
-Closer to grid provider.
-2. Nicer dashboard integrated with Nordpol.

-## 8. Contribution
+## 7. Contribution
 We are happy to share our experiences - feel encouraged to share yours with us, too!

-If you have any questions, feature requests, found any bugs or have some hints how to update the documentation, just ask on Github Discutions.
+If you need have any questions, feature requests, found any bugs or have some hints how to update the documentation, just ask on Github Discutions.

 **Thanks to all the people, who are actively contributing to this project!
 Special thanks to @mkaiser for the Sungrow integration on wich this is based**